-Further background information on the relative concentrations of radionuclides is gained from the
+Further background information on the relative concentrations of radionuclides is gained from the sampling and analysis of milk.

-The treaty establishing the European Atomic Energy Community (Euratom) was signed in Rome on 25th March 1957. sampling and analysis of milk.
 Freshwater, rain and airborne particulates are also analysed to add to the understanding of radionuclide intakes by the population via ingestion and inhalation and as general indicators of the state of the environment.

-Milk sampling took place at dairies throughout the UK in 2017.
-Samples were taken regularly.
-Milk data are also supplied as part of the UK submission to the EC under Article 36 of the Euratom Treaty to allow comparison with those from other EU Member States.
+Milk sampling took place at dairies throughout the UK in 2016.
+Samples were regularly taken and data are also supplied as part of the UK submission to the EC under Article 36 of the Euratom Treaty to allow comparison with those from other EU Member States.

 Meat and crop monitoring of naturally occurring and man-made radionuclides, as a check on general food contamination (remote from nuclear sites), ceased in 2014.
-However, in 2017, surveillance of imported food at ports of entry using radiation screening equipment continued as a means of detecting the effects of overseas incidents.
+However, in 2016, surveillance of imported food at ports of entry using radiation screening equipment continued as a means of detecting the effects of overseas incidents.
 Where screening and subsequent sample analysis show levels which fail to comply with EU food standards, consignments are removed from the UK market.